Home » BiostocksPro » Financial Planning » Investment Strategies

 New and Old Points in Refinancing:

-Given the state of the economy, many have refinanced their home to get the best interest rate.
+Given the state of the economy, many people have refinanced their home to get the best interest rate.
 The points charged by the finance company are a tax deduction.
 Also, all unamortized points on an old refinancing are deductible in the year of the new financing.
 Be sure to keep a detailed statement listing new and/or old amounts.

 Health Insurance payments: